 Citrix Endpoint Management Enrollment via the Citrix Workspace

 With the Citrix Endpoint Management Service and Workspace integration turned on, the enrollment process is slightly different.
-The user will now start off enrolling in or authenticating to the Workspace app.
-Once the user has authenticated, Secure Hub will pull the enrollment URL and use the existing authentication to enroll the device.
-Secure Hub will still be used to install any required certificates, policies and application on to the device.
+The user can now start off enrolling in or authenticating to the Workspace app.
+Once the user has authenticated, Secure Hub pulls the enrollment URL and use the existing authentication to enroll the device.
+Secure Hub is still used to install any required certificates, policies, and application on to the device.
 However, the unified app store is now located within the Workspace app.

 Mobile Single Sign-On

-Once the user is authenticated to Citrix Workspace with a primary identity, subsequent authentication challenges to native mobile SaaS apps are automatically fulfilled by the Single Sign-On µ-service in Citrix Cloud using SAML assertions.
+Once the user is authenticated to Citrix Workspace with a primary identity, subsequent authentication challenges to native mobile SaaS apps are automatically fulfilled by the Single Sign-On µ-service.
+This action happens in Citrix Cloud using SAML assertions.
 Traffic from the native mobile SaaS app to the Single Sign-On µ-service is accomplished by invoking a per app VPN from the native mobile SaaS app to the Citrix Gateway Service.